bjcarlson42/blog-website-template-jekyll/_posts/2019-11-27-html-and-css-dropdown-menu-better-than-bootstrap.md

 description: A navigation bar is used in every website.
 They may look different across each site due to branding, but the underlying code is very similar.
 In this tutorial I will go over how to make a drop-down navigation
 img: /assets/img/posts/6-html-css-dropdown-menu/html-and-css-nav-bar.jpg
 alt: Javascript book
-meta-description: In this tutorial we will go over how to make a dropdown menu with html, css, and javascript that will work better than bootstrap.
+meta-description: 'In this tutorial we will go over how to make a dropdown menu with html, css, and javascript that will work better than bootstrap.'
 keywords: 'bootstrap navigation, javascript nav, bootstrap cdn, website navigation'
 ---